 is a professor in the Department of Sociology and Political Science at the Norwegian University of Science and Technology—Trondheim.
 His research interests are primarily in the field of political economy and has published widely in top international journals, such as International Organization, Journal of Conflict Resolution, Journal of Peace Research, World Development, and Social Science and Medicine.
 Prof. de Soysa is a member of the Royal Norwegian Academy.

-is professor of sociology at the European University Institute, where she directs the centre on Social Movement Studies (Cosmos) and professor of Political science at the Scuola Normale Superiore (on leave of absence).
-She is now working on a major ERC project, Mobilizing for Democracy, on civil society participation in democratization processes in Europe, the Middle East, Asia and Latin America.
-She is the recipient of the Mattei Dogan prize for distinguished achievements in political sociology and has received a PhD h.c. from the University of Lausanne.
+is professor of political science, dean of the Faculty of Political and Social Sciences and Director of the PhD program in Political Science and Sociology at the Scuola Normale Superiore in Florence, where she also leads the Center on Social Movement Studies (Cosmos).
+She has directed a major ERC project Mobilizing for Democracy, on civil society participation in democratization processes in Europe, the Middle East, Asia and Latin America.
+In 2011, she was the recipient of the Mattei Dogan Prize for distinguished achievements in the field of political sociology.
+She is Honorary Doctor of the universities of Lausanne, Bucharest, Goteborg, Jyvaskyla and the University of Peloponnese.
 Among her publications are: Methodological Practices in Social Movement Research (Oxford University Press), Mobilizing for Democracy (Oxford University Press), Can Democracy be Saved?
 (Polity), Clandestine Political Violence (Cambridge University Press), The Blackwell Enciclopaedia on Political and Social Movements (with D. Snow, Bert Klandermans, and Doug McAdam), Mobilizing on the Extreme Right (with M. Caiani and C. Wagemann), (Oxford University Press); Meeting Democracy (ed.
 With D. Rucht), (Cambridge University Press) Los movimientos sociales (with M. Diani),(Madrid, CIS); and Social Movements and Europeanization, (Oxford University Press).

 is a professor of political science at Columbia University.
 He is a fellow of the American Academy of Arts and Sciences.
 A former editor of Political Analysis and The American Journal of Political Science, he has also served on the editorial boards of many leading political science journals.
 He is the coauthor of The Timeline of Presidential Elections: How Campaigns Do (and Do Not) Matter (University of Chicago Press), American Public Opinion: Its Origins, Content, and Impact, (Pearson) and The Macro Polity (Cambridge University Press).